ds2/bill-of-materials/README.md

 # jee8-bom

-A BOM to chain JEE8 projects
+A BOM to chain JEE8 projects.

+Website should be here: <https://ds2-internal.gitlab.io/jee8-bom/>

 ## Searching for updates